dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ---

 ## Project Summary
-Statistical analysis, data mining techniques, and five machine learning models (include the five models?) were built and ensembled to accurately predict the presence of heart disease in patients from the Hungarian Institute of Cardiology in Budapest.
-All told, the model which provided the optimal combination of total patients predicted correctly and F1 Score, while being the most parsimonious one, was the Support Vector Machine Classification Model #4 (bold important words.)
+* Statistical analysis, data mining techniques, and five machine learning models (include the five models?) were built and ensembled to accurately predict the presence of heart disease in patients from the Hungarian Institute of Cardiology in Budapest.
+* The model which provided the optimal combination of total patients predicted correctly and F1 Score, while being the most parsimonious, was the **Support Vector Machine Classification Model #4**.
+It was able to **correctly predict** the presence, or lack thereof, of heart disease in **86% of patients**.

  (Put overall summary of model results)
  (Put usefulness up here as well)